-Election staff will contact you before your ballot is processed if:

-- Your signature is missing - Your signature doesn't match your voter registration record

-View election results online

-After 8 p.m. on election night, tallied results from each county are posted at sos.wa.gov/elections.
+Election staff will contact you before your ballot is processed if: - Your signature is missing - Your signature doesn't match your voter registration record View election results online After 8 p.m. on election night, tallied results from each county are posted at sos.wa.gov/elections.
 Results are updated as counties report and unofficial until certification.

-Initiatives and referenda are used by the people to create state laws

-Initiative

-Any voter may propose an initiative to create a new state law or change an existing law.
+Initiatives and referenda are used by the people to create state laws Initiative Any voter may propose an initiative to create a new state law or change an existing law.
 Initiatives to the People are proposed laws submitted directly to voters.
 Initiatives to the Legislature are proposed laws submitted to the Legislature.
+Referendum Bills are proposed laws the Legislature has referred to voters.
+Referendum Referendum Measures are laws recently passed by the Legislature that voters have demanded be referred to the ballot.
+Any voter may demand that a law proposed by the Legislature be referred to voters before taking effect.
 Before an Initiative to the People or an Initiative to the Legislature can appear on the ballot, the sponsor must collect...

 Voters' signatures

 8% of all votes in the last Governor's race

-Referendum
+Before a Referendum Measure can appear on the ballot, the sponsor must collect...